dirmeier/gpR/Readme.md

 lvgpp
 ======

-An R-library for supervised machine learning using Gaussian processes.
+An R-library for supervised learning using Gaussian processes.

 ## Installation